 Ethnic/National Origin Discrimination

-The federal law against ethnic or national origin discrimination prohibits employers with more than 15 employees from using these categories as a basis for hiring, termination, promotion, compensation, job training, or any other term, condition, or privilege of employment.
-The law also prohibits employment decisions based on stereotypes and assumptions about abilities, traits, or the performance of individuals of certain ethnic groups.
-New York State and New York City law extends this protection to employers with more than 4 employees.
+Federal law against ethnic or national origin discrimination does not allow employers with more than 15 employees to use these categories as a basis for hiring, firing, promotion, pay, job training, or any other term, condition, or employment benefit.
+The law does not allow employers to make employment decisions based on stereotypes and assumptions about abilities, traits, or the performance of anyone in certain ethnic groups.
+New York State and New York City law also covers employees working for a company that has 4 or more employees.

-- You fill out a job application and it asks for information about your ethnicity or where you were born; you don’t get the job.
+- You fill out a job application and have to answer what your ethnicity is or where you were born; you don’t get the job;

-- You are scheduled for a promotion, and your employer knows you are a native of Lithuania to hire or promote a lesser-qualified person who was born in the United States.
+- You are scheduled for a promotion, and your employer knows you are a native of Lithuania, so he promotes a less-qualified person who was born in the United States;

-- You work for a company that has clients in areas known for non-violent hostility toward ethnic minorities.
-Your employer decides that minorities should not hold positions in which they have to deal with those clients.
+- You work for a company that has clients in countries known for non-violent hatred toward ethnic minorities, so your employer decides that minorities should not hold positions where they have to deal with those clients;

-- You are receiving excellent performance reviews, but you are being compensated less than other employees of equal seniority who were born in the U.S. or who are of particular ethnicities.
+- You get excellent job reviews, but you are being paid less than other employees who have been there just as long but were born in the U.S. or who are of specific ethnicities;

-- Your employer downsizes, but all or most of the employees laid off were born outside the U.S.
+- Your employer downsizes, but all of the employees laid off were born outside the United States;

-- Valuable accounts or clients are being steered to native-born workers or workers of particular ethnicities.
+- Big accounts or clients are being steered to native-born workers or workers of one or two ethnicities;

-- You are kept out of strategic meetings in favor of native-born workers are invited instead of you.
+- You are kept out of important meetings where native-born workers are invited instead of you.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.